Principled Preferential Bayesian Optimization: Algorithm

 \subsection{Efficient Computations}

-Line~\ref{alg_line:opt_get_x} in Alg.~\ref{alg:opt_pref_BO} requires solving a nested optimization problem with inner decision variables in an infinite-dimensional function space.
+Line~\ref{alg_line:opt_get_x} in Alg.~\ref{alg:opt_pref_BO} requires solving a nested optimization problem with inner variables in an infinite-dimensional function space.
 The update of the maximum likelihood estimator also requires solving an optimization problem with an infinite-dimensional function as the decision variable.
 These are in general not tractable in their current forms.
-Fortunately, we are able to reduce the infinite-dimensional problems to finite-dimensional problems in the following, thanks to the structures of the problem and the representer theorem~\cite{scholkopf2001generalized}.
+Fortunately, we can reduce the infinite-dimensional problems to finite-dimensional ones, thanks to the structures of the problem and the representer theorem~\cite{scholkopf2001generalized}.